L0UVEL/Prototype/README.md

-# Mobile Health Suppot With AI Prototype
+# Mobile Health Support With AI Prototype

 A Mobile Based Health Support System with an AI Chatbot using Flutter/Dart.